16 Ways to Be Less Appealing to a Narcissist

 8. Mirror their behaviour subtly.

 This technique, known as mirroring, can be surprisingly effective.
 Subtly mimic their body language, tone of voice, or even some of their phrases.
-This can create a sense of unease and make them question their control over the situation.
+It can create a sense of unease and make them question their control over the situation.

 9. Set firm boundaries around your time and energy.